VittoriDavide/vittoridavide/README.md

 ## Hi there, I'm David 👋

-Developing for over 10 years.
+Developing for over 10 years and I still love it

-## What I’m learning and working on
+## What I’m working on

 - Bitcoin 🧡
 - Rust 🦀